TraceMachina/nativelink/local-remote-execution/README.md

 # Local Remote Execution

-NativeLink's Local Remote Execution is a framework to build, distribute, and rapidly iterate on custom toolchain setups that are transparent, fully hermetic, and reproducible across machines of the same system architecture.
+NativeLink's Local Remote Execution is a framework to build, distribute, and iterate on custom toolchain setups that are transparent, fully hermetic, and reproducible across machines of the same system architecture.

-Local Remote Execution mirrors toolchains for remote execution in your local development environment.
+LRE mirrors toolchains for remote execution in your local development environment.
 This lets you reuse build artifacts with virtually perfect cache hit rate across different repositories, developers, and CI.